Qui Tam Lawsuits and Violations of the Federal False Claims Act

 From its earliest beginnings, the False Claims Act (FCA) has been a valuable resource in uncovering fraud against the federal government.
-In fiscal year 2010, the FBI estimated that health care fraud cost American tax payers over $80 billion a year.
-Of that amount, $2.5 billion was recovered through the False Claims Act – qui tam provisions.
-Because of this, the OIG, Texas AG and Texas Department of Insurance are conducting an increasing number of investigations into possible violations of the Federal False Claims Act by healthcare professionals and facilities.
-In this blog, we address what a qui tam lawsuit is, the meaning of a whistleblower and the ramifications that follow in a healthcare fraud investigation under a qui tam.
+Each year, federal authorities recover billions of dollars lost due to health care fraud through the False Claims Act and qui tam provisions.
+Because of this, the OIG, Texas AG, and Texas Department of Insurance are conducting an increasing number of investigations into possible violations of the Federal False Claims Act by health care professionals and facilities.
+In this blog, we address what a qui tam lawsuit is, the meaning of a whistleblower, and the ramifications that follow in a health care fraud investigation under a qui tam.

 Qui tam is an abbreviation of a Latin phrase meaning “who as well for the king as for himself sues in this matter.”
-Have you ever heard of the term whistleblower?
-A qui tam is, in effect, a whistleblower action.
+If you have heard of the term “whistleblower,” a qui tam is, in effect, a whistleblower action.
 A whistleblower action is when an employee reports his or her employer because they feel their employer is conducting fraud and falsely billing government programs – aka blowing the whistle on the operation.

 “A civil action under section 3730 may not be brought— (1) more than 6 years after the date on which the violation of section 3729 is committed, or (2) more than 3 years after the date when facts material to the right of action are known or reasonably should have been known by the official of the United States charged with responsibility to act in the circumstances, but in no event more than 10 years after the date on which the violation is committed, whichever occurs last.”

 Courts assess the time at which either the whistleblower or the government became aware of the violation or knew of the violation in determining which limitation period applies to the FCA action.

 False Claims Act: Qui Tam Case Examples